-A new “clinic-on-the-wrist” health system from Apple supplier Rockley Photonics reinforces expectations that the Apple Watch will eventually receive non-invasive glucose monitoring.
+A new “clinic-on-the-wrist” health system from Apple supplier Rockley Photonics reinforces expectations that the Apple Watch will eventually feature non-invasive glucose monitoring.

 Apple has reportedly been working on a glucose monitoring system for the Apple Watch for years, with some rumors suggesting it will be included in the upcoming Apple Watch Series 7.
-But that was considered unlikely due to the complexity of the technology.
-Be that as it may, the British company, known to have a significant relationship with Apple, has now unveiled a "clinic-on-the-wrist" health sensor system announced:
+However, this was considered unlikely due to the complexity of the technology.
+Be that as it may, the British company, which is known to have a significant relationship with Apple, has now developed a "clinic-on-the-wrist" health sensor system. announced:

 Rockley's sensor module and associated consumer product reference designs integrate hardware and application firmware to enable wearable devices to monitor multiple biomarkers, including core body temperature, blood pressure, body hydration, alcohol, lactate and glucose trends, among others.

-The company said the system will be used in "a series of internal human studies" over the next few months.
+The company announced that the system will be used in "a series of internal human studies" over the next few months.
 The system is roughly the size and shape of an Apple Watch.
-However, it is unlikely to be marketed in this form - or directly by Rockley Photonics.
+However, it is unlikely to be marketed in this form—or directly by Rockley Photonics.
 Instead, it is a test platform that will be adapted by other companies.
 Rockley explains:

 Apple Watch Series 8 could adopt the system